 77th Grand Detour Arts Festival

-Join us Sunday, Sept.
-13th for a juried art show, student art show, live music and great food at the beautiful John Deere Historic Site.
-Admission is free and the Historic home, museum and blacksmith shop is open during the show.
-Show time is 9:00-4:00 rain or shine.
+A one-day show held on the grounds of the beautiful John Deere Historic Site in Grand Detour, IL.
+The festival includes a juried art show, student art show, live music all day, and great food.
+The museum and blacksmith shop is open during the festival.

 John Deere Historic Site